mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/ddd-vs-crud-design.md

     const { movieId } = req.params['movie'];
     const { customerId } = req.params['customer'];

+    // We need to pull out one more model,
-    // Sequelize ORM models
+    // CustomerPayment
+    const {
+      Movie,
+      Customer,
+      RentedMovie,
+      CustomerCharge,
+      CustomerPayment
-    const { Movie, Customer, RentedMovie, CustomerCharge, CustomerPayment } = this.models;
+    } = this.models;

     const movie = await Movie.findOne({ where: { movie_id: movieId }});
     const customer = await Customer.findOne({ where: { customer_id: customerId }});

     if (!!movie === false) {
-      return this.fail('Movie not found')
+      return this.notFound('Movie not found')
     }

     if (!!customer === false) {
-      return this.fail('Customer not found')
+      return this.notFound('Customer not found')
     }

-    const rentedMovies = await RentedMovie.findAll({ customer_id: customerId });
+    // Get the number of movies that this user has rented const rentedMovies = await RentedMovie.findAll({ customer_id: customerId });
     const numberRentedMovies = rentedMovies.length;

+    // Enforce the rule
     if (numberRentedMovies >= 3) {
       return this.fail('Customer already has the maxiumum number of rented movies');
     }

+    // Get all the charges and payments so that we can
-    const charges = await CustomerCharge.findAll({ customer_id: customerId });
+    // determine if the user still owes money const charges = await CustomerCharge.findAll({ customer_id: customerId });
     const payments = await CustomerPayment.findAll({ customer_id: customerId });